BlocProtocol/BLOC-wiki/docs/API/BLOC-service.md

 If you already have a [BLOC Wallet](../wallet/Making-a-Wallet.md) you must know your **private spend key** and your **private view key** to restore your wallet using **bloc-service**.
 To find how to generate view your private key using your favorite BLOC Wallet software please refer to the .
 [Wallet manuals available](../wallet/Making-a-Wallet.md).

 * Create a txt file with your favorite text editor and open it.
-* Check all your required parameters and enter them like in this exemple
+* Check all your required parameters and enter them like in this example
 * You need to type the arguments without the '--'
 * Place this file next to BLOCd
 * Save it under the name `myconf.conf`